Buy Real Soma Online Buy Alprazolam Bars Online Buy Xanax Nyc Buy Xanax Legally Online Order Cheap Valium Online

 The start of advent is a very exciting time for all of us.
 I don’t let anyone play Christmas music in the house before December 1st.
 That means everyone’s ecstatic when they can finally unleash the festive tunes.
 Then of course there’s the advent calendars (old favourites and new)!
 Starting every day with chocolate; what’s not to enjoy about that!?
 We also love our annual advent candle.

 Whilst we do have an Elf on the Shelf, I’ve never subscribed to the whole narrative.
 Neither have I spent hours I don’t have agonising over 24 creative ideas for him.
 Cheerfully, my twins enjoy setting up elf for the rest of us to enjoy.
 We’ve never done the whole North Pole breakfast thing on the first of December.
-However, I do dress the table festively and make special hot chocolates.
-This year I’ve even bought them personalised mugs.
+However, I do dress the table festively and make special hot chocolate on a stick; they even have personalised mugs.

 The Christmas books come out with the advent calendars.
-We’ll still be reading Santa is coming to Surrey and Santa is coming to London alongside other favourites including Mog’s Christmas, which is one of my eldest’s favourites despite being a mature 14!
+We’ll still be reading Santa is coming to Surrey and Santa is coming to London alongside other favourites including Mog’s Christmas, which is one of my eldest’s favourites despite being a mature 16!

-We might not be visiting Santa in his grotto.
+We might not visit Santa in his grotto any more.
 However, we always do something special.
-We’ve been to National Trust Christmas events, seen a production of The Nutcracker and done tours of the London lights.
-This year, we’re going to Christmas at Kew, which will be wonderful.
+We’ve been to National Trust Christmas events, Christmas at Kew, seen a production of The Nutcracker and done tours of the London lights.

 The kids want to make a gingerbread house, and we generally do a lot more baking in December.
-I’m going to attempt ricciarelli for the first time.

 I no longer have to provide explanations/answer awkward questions.
-For the first time, I won’t have to do different wrapping and labelling for Santa presents and our presents.
-What a relief!
-My husband won’t have to avoid Santa traps at 2am, and can now have his whisky earlier!
+I don’t have to do different wrapping and labelling for Santa presents and our presents, which is a huge relief!
+My husband no longer has to avoid Santa traps at 2am, and can now have his whisky earlier!
 I’m happy that us hardworking parents now get all the credit!
 On that note, I’ve noticed that the girls are being more conservative with their lists.
 Don’t get me wrong, there’s still plenty on there but there isn’t quite the wild abandon of previous years.
-Plus they all now get a lot of joy from giving presents too!
+Plus they all now get a lot of joy from giving presents too.

 Embracing the Christmas spirit